FIRST: DECIDE WHAT TYPE OF SERVICE YOU WANT

 Check it out some TOP Inca Trail Operators to Machu Picchu

-FITH: ONCE YOU HAVE SELECTED A TOUR OPERATOR FOR THE INCA TRAIL TREK
+FIFTH: ONCE YOU HAVE SELECTED A TOUR OPERATOR FOR THE INCA TRAIL TREK

 Now that you have gone to all the effort to select a suitable tour operator to meet your requirements, it is time to finalize the procedure by making a reservation.
 The company will require your name, nationality, passport number, whether you are a student, meal preferences and trek start date.
 All trek operators need your passport information in order to buy your Inca Trail permit from the Peruvian government.
 If you plan on hiring an additional porter or staying an extra night in Aguas Calientes, then make sure you send this information as well.
 The tour operator will confirm your reservation.
 Check to ensure that the booking confirmation contains all the above personal information, as well as a detailed list of what is included in the trek, together with the final price.
-Most companies will require a trek deposit of US$200 or the 50% to be paid before or shortly after this booking confirmation.
+Most companies will require a trek deposit of US$200 or 50% to be paid before or shortly after your booking confirmation.